AlexMercedCoder/tutorialblog/content/blog/2025/2025-07-10-iceberg-autonomous-optimization-pipeline.md

 - Catalog-aware execution

-You can build a lakehouse that optimizes itself—freeing your data team to focus on innovation, not maintenance.
+You can build a lakehouse that optimizes itself - freeing your data team to focus on innovation, not maintenance.

 ## Where to Go from Here
 If you’ve followed this series from the beginning, you now have: